Remember that great movie way back in 1998 with Tom Hanks and Meg Ryan?

 Yes, it is 21 years ago so some of you were not sending mail back then and most likely can’t remember the movie.

 It was a love story and around the start of emailing when it was all a bit personal.
-But Boy gets the girl so all ends well.
+However boy gets the girl so all ends well.

 I mention this because now 21 years later what has changed?